BurdujaAdrian/TMPS_Labs/lab4/README.md

 }
 ```

-An array of commands can be executed with:
+An array of commands can be executed with the use of the iterator pattern:
 ```odin
 exec_all :: proc(ctx: ^Play_context, cmds: []^Cmd) -> bool {
 	for cmd in cmds {